cagefigter/windows-reg-tweaks/README.md

 Project Goal
 ------------

-* All of the tweaks could be integrated into image creations tools (vLite, WinToolKit,..) to simplify things, especially if ou like to re-install Windows from the ground.
+* All of the tweaks could be integrated into image creations tools (vLite, WinToolKit,..) to simplify things, especially if you like to re-install Windows from the ground without need to apply each tweak one by one.
-* Show hidden things that aren't visible on GUI on Windows.
-Sometimes it it's easiert to do this via .reg instead of search for the toggles.
+* Show hidden things that aren't visible via GUI under Windows.
+Sometimes it's easier/faster to do this via .reg instead of search for the toggles.
 * See ToDo.